wadvanced/aurora_ctx/README.md

 ### Generated Functions

-For a schema named `Product` with source "products", the following functions are automatically generated:
+For a schema named `Product` with table name: "products", several functions are automatically generated, as shown in the examples:

 ```elixir
 # List operations with advanced filtering